Identifying Hazards and Communicating Risks

 A First Nations environmental hazard

 In October 2005, 450 people from the Kashechewan First Nation were evacuated from their community because of problems with their drinking water.
 The community had been under a “boil water” advisory for two years.
 For five years there had been continuing problems with the supply; there was persistent E. Coli contamination and the chlorine used to reduce this was aggravating skin problems.
 The Ontario Ministry of the Environment found several problems with the water quality monitoring and with the treatment of drinking water.
-There were also a number of problems with the sewage system, including the fact that the sewage system outlet was upstream of the drinking water intake, which increased the risk of drinking water contamination.9
+There were also a number of problems with the sewage system, including the fact that the sewage system outlet was upstream of the drinking water intake, which increased the risk of drinking water contamination.20

 This incident prompted calls for improved standards for the drinking water supply in First Nations communities.
 It was noted that the regulatory framework in First Nations communities did not ensure that water quality was as high as that in other Canadian communities.
-By 2008, no new legislation on water quality had been developed.10 In 2016, concerns over water quality still remained (see http://www.cbc.ca/news/canada/sudbury/kashechewan-water-health-skin-rash-update-1.3500631)
+By 2008, no new legislation on water quality had been developed.21 In 2016, concerns over water quality still remained (see http://www.cbc.ca/news/canada/sudbury/kashechewan-water-health-skin-rash-update-1.3500631)

 Haddon’s matrix and injury prevention

-Dr. William Haddon combined the epidemiological triad (see Chapter 2, Figure 2.8) with a time dimension to create Haddon’s matrix, which sets out the factors that determine the level of risk associated with a hazard and the severity of its effects, in order to identify modifiable risk factors for injury.11 It is commonly applied to the analysis of road traffic collisions, as illustrated in Table 10.6.
+Dr. William Haddon combined the epidemiological triad (see Chapter 2, Figure 2.8) with a time dimension to create Haddon’s matrix, which sets out the factors that determine the level of risk associated with a hazard and the severity of its effects, in order to identify modifiable risk factors for injury.22 It is commonly applied to the analysis of road traffic collisions, as illustrated in Table 10.6.
 In this example the host is the person injured (driver or other), while the agent is the equipment that determines how much energy (mechanical or thermal) is transmitted to the host.
 The environment refers to the physical and social environments in which the injury occurs.
-The time axis distinguishes factors that operate before the injury (e.g., recent snow had made the road slippery) from those that operate at the moment of injury (e.g., the driver was wearing a seat belt).
+The time axis distinguishes factors that operate before the injury (e.g., recent snow that made the road slippery) from those that operate at the moment of injury (e.g., the driver was wearing a seat belt).
 Other factors operate following the collision (e.g., bystanders knew CPR).

 Host | Agent | Environment | ||